nmaster/matrix-hal-app-boilerplate/README.md

 make &&
 ```

-Now, feel free to write your own MATRIX Creator HAL-based app in `cpp/matrix-app.cpp` and use the above workflow to rebuild.
+Now, feel free to write your own MATRIX Creator HAL-based app in `cpp/matrix-app.cpp`.
-Then, run your new MATRIX Creator HAL-based app with
+Use `make` to rebuild.
+Then, run app with

 ```
 ./matrix-app